 I used to not think much about what I ate before and after a run.
 I always had something, but I wasn’t very intentional about it.
 While I try not to obsess over food, I am very intentional with my diet to fuel my running goals — particularly right before and after a run.
 In order to run your best, you MUST be properly fueled.
 And carbs should be a large portion of your diet.
 Read this post for more details on the importance of carbs and how the amount you eat should change as your training increases in volume and/or intensity.

 When I was training for the 2019 Boston Marathon, I had my diet analyzed by a registered dietician who specializes in sports performance.
 He identified that I was under-fueling.
 While my protein intake was adequate, I wasn’t getting enough carbs to support the mileage and intensity I was putting in.
 Read what he suggested I change here.

-Over the years my weight has fluctuated.
+Over the years my body weight has fluctuated.
+But being lighter does NOT always equal faster.
+I set my marathon PR at one of my heaviest weights.
 But, the moral of the story is if you aren’t at a healthy weight — either too heavy or too thin — it may limit your potential.
 Find a healthy weight where you feel good and makes sense for your body type.
-Lighter does NOT always equal faster.
-It can also equal injuries and more serious problems as it relates to your relationship with food.
+That may mean you need to lose weight or gain weight.
+Being too light can also lead to injuries and more serious problems as it relates to your relationship with food.

 6. Are you comfortable with being uncomfortable? –> Learn to embrace discomfort